Sovereign Harbour Residents Association banner

 Sea Defences

-This Environment Agency scheme will have important implications for Sovereign Harbour residents and SHRA is engaging with the EA's project team and will report back to members as the project develops and as EA's plans and options are finalised and communicated.
-Scheme webpage:www.pevenseyandeastbournecoast.co.uk/
+This Environment Agency scheme aims to increase the resilience of homes, businesses and infrastructure between Cooden Beach and Holywell to coastal flooding and erosion over the next 100 years.
+The scheme will have important implications for Sovereign Harbour residents, and SHRA is engaging with the EA's project team.
+It will report to members as the project develops and as EA's plans and options are finalised and communicated.
+Scheme webpage: www.pevenseyandeastbournecoast.co.uk/

-In November 2021 - SHRA arranged an online meeting for members with representatives of PCDL and the Environment Agency (EA) to discuss future plans for sea defence work and to learn about the EA's Pevensey Bay to Eastbourne Coastal Management Scheme.
+In November 2021 - SHRA arranged an online meeting for members with representatives of Pevensey Coastal Defence Ltd (PCDL), the current contractors, and the Environment Agency (EA) to discuss future plans for sea defence work and learn about the EA's Pevensey Bay to Eastbourne Coastal Management Scheme.
 A video recording of the event and slides from the PCDL and EA presentations are available on this dedicated webpage....

 Current Beach Work